|

 circuit, the zinc and copper(II) ion solutions are connected by a salt

 bridge (a supported ion solution).
-Wires connect strips of zinc and
+External wires connect strips of zinc and

 copper metal to a voltmeter or other device.
 The energy release from